This page will remain on your browser for reference whilst using the illustrations

 In this example:

-(combinations of type and code dependant alternatives are often encounered, work out what you need in careful, logical steps)
+Combinations of type and code dependant alternatives are often encounered, work out what you need in careful, logical steps

 Return to top of page

-Sump Gasket Thicknesses
+Crankcase Gasket Thicknesses

-Sump gaskets are listed with a choice of thicknesses (.005",.010",.015" etc.)to allow adjustment of excessive crankshaft end float.
+Crankcase gaskets are listed with a choice of thicknesses (.005",.010",.015" etc.)to allow adjustment of excessive crankshaft end float.

 The thickest option is the original size and is used in most cases.
-If however, there is excessive end play(in and out), then choose a gasket that will reduce it by the desired amount.
+If however, there is excessive crankshaft end play(in and out), then choose a gasket that will reduce it by the desired amount.

 Return to top of page